How to Get the Most out of your CELTA Interview

 During the CELTA Interview

-As I said earlier, the tutor is not expecting you to have a PhD in applied linguistics.
+As we said earlier, the tutor is not expecting you to have a PhD in applied linguistics.
 They just want to see your capability of passing the course.
-According to Dave Fox, the Training Manager for our partners in Australia and Japan, candidates should “Relax!
-You are not expected to know everything – if you knew it all, you’d be running the course!”

 If you can show how you have dealt similar situations in the past, then this is going to stand you in good stead for being accepted.